Proper Planning Prevents Poor Performance

 Threats are external negative factors that can undermine your potential business.
 For example, a home renovation business can rise or fall based on the overall strength of the local real estate market or an economic downturn.

-“A SWOT analysis is the first step to create a digital marketing strategy.”
+“A SWOT analysis is essential to you digital strategy marketing plan.”

 Step 2 of a Digital Marketing Strategy – SMART Business Goals